rebsonoliveira/sql-server/samples/manage/sql-server-extended-security-updates/register.md

 <sup>1</sup> Only for Azure Virtual Machine registrations

-> [!TIP]
-> For example Powershell scripts that can generate the required SQL Server instance registration information into a CSV file, see [ESU registration script examples](scripts.md).
+**Tip**: For example Powershell scripts that can generate the required SQL Server instance registration information into a CSV file, see [ESU registration script examples](scripts.md).

 ### CSV Example 1 - on-premises